Print

 • Remove sweet potatoes from oven, slice open carefully (it will be hot!), and allow to cool ~ 5-10 minutes.
 Remove the skin (it should pull off very easily) and cut the flesh into 1 1/2" chunks.

-• Bring a large pot to medium high heat and add the butter.
-Add onions to melted butter, reduce heat, cover, and sweat the onions (stirring occasionally) ~ 5-8 minutes or until translucent (you don't want the onions to brown).
+• Add onions to melted butter, reduce heat, cover, and sweat the onions (stirring occasionally) ~ 5-8 minutes or until translucent (you don't want the onions to brown).

-• Toss the sweet potato chunks in with the onions and add the broth to cover by 1 inch.
+• Toss the sweet potato chunks, spices, and rosemary in with the onions and add the broth to cover by 1 inch.
 Always err on the side of less liquid as you can always add more after you blend the soup.
-Bring to a boil, reduce heat to a simmer and add pumpkin pie spice mix.
-Simmer 15-20 minutes.

-• Blend it with an immersion blender or blender until smooth.
-Add sea salt and spice mix to taste.
+• Add salt and spices to taste.
 Add more liquid if you like it thinner.
-Happy Soupin'!
-Beckie

 Notes